5 Tips for Deciding How Many Medical Schools to Apply to

 - Calculate your budget:

-Submitting an application can be expensive, so it's essential to consider your budget when deciding how many med schools to apply to.
+Submitting an application can be expensive, so it's essential to consider your budget when deciding how many medical schools to apply to.
 Write down and calculate how much it costs to apply to a medical school, including the application fees, exam fees, and travel costs.
 Over the last several years, many medical universities have started offering online entrance exams and interviews, significantly reducing the overall cost and time consumption associated with applying from abroad.

 - Seek advice: